wp-plugins/featured-articles-lite/readme.txt

 Please note, previous slider themes from version 2.5.4 are not compatible with Featured Articles 3.0.

 = 2.5.4 =
-* Solves compatibility with qTranslate plugin (slide text not being translated)
+* Solves compatibility with qTranslate plugin (slide text not being translated).

 = 2.5.3 =
-* New option to remove credits from sliders
+* New option to remove credits from sliders;
-* Credit image is self hosted
+* Credit image is self hosted;
-* HTTPS enabled
+* HTTPS enabled;
-* Solves small bugs related to display tables in administration
+* Solves small bugs related to display tables in administration.

 = 2.5.2 =
 * Solved issue in slideshow themes that was causing second slide to show for an instant when page was loading.
 Modified files: all display.php files in all slideshow themes.